-- a) Management, operations, and pilots shall be familiar with and apply the operating safety standards set forth in International Chamber of Shipping (ICS), "Guide to Helicopter/Ship Operations" (see References Paragraph 2), establishing operational guidelines/standards and safe practices sufficient to safeguard helicopter/tanker operations.
-Where variances or waivers to this document are sought, qualified aviation personnel should be involved in the process. - b) Appropriate plans, approvals, and communications must be accomplished prior to reaching the Vessel/facility, allowing ship/tanker crews sufficient time to perform required safety preparations and position crew members to receive or dispatch a helicopter safely. - c) Helicopter/tanker operations, including landings/departures, shall not be conducted until the helicopter Pilot-In-Command (PIC) has received and acknowledged permission from the bridge of the tanker/ship. - d) Helicopters shall be equipped with FM radios that are compatible with marine bands or alternatively vessels equipped with VHF air frequencies.
+Management, operations, and pilots shall be familiar with and apply the operating safety standards set forth in International Chamber of Shipping (ICS), "Guide to Helicopter/Ship Operations" (see References Paragraph 3), establishing operational guidelines/standards and safe practices sufficient to safeguard helicopter/tanker operations.
+Where variances or waivers to this document are sought, qualified aviation personnel should be involved in the process.

+Appropriate plans, approvals, and communications must be accomplished prior to reaching the Vessel/facility, allowing ship/tanker crews sufficient time to perform required safety preparations and position crew members to receive or dispatch a helicopter safely.

+Helicopter/tanker operations, including landings/departures, shall not be conducted until the helicopter Pilot-In-Command (PIC) has received and acknowledged permission from the bridge of the tanker/ship.

+Helicopters shall be equipped with FM radios that are compatible with marine bands or alternatively vessels equipped with VHF air frequencies.

-8.14.2 Tanker Operations a) Helicopter/tanker operations shall not be conducted during product/cargo transfer.
-Helicopter/tanker operations, including landings and departures shall not be conducted unless the b) following conditions are met: The pilot has positive communications with the bridge of the tanker.
-Appropriate approvals and direct communications with the bridge of the tanker must be maintained throughout all helicopter/tanker operations.
-For vessels taking on product and not equipped with an Inert Gas (IG) system, a risk assessment shall indicate that air operations can be conducted safely or otherwise identify operational restrictions necessary to maintain safe operations.
-For vessels equipped with an IG system, simultaneous loading/transfer of product and landings by c) helicopters may take place provided the HLO/Radio Room Operator ascertains that the system is operating as designed prior to authorizing a landing; and, The HLO/Radio Room Operator (or designee) shall maintain a watch on the indicating system during air operations; or, in lieu of 1-2 above, a visual, status-indicating system is visible to the pilot while conducting air operations.
+Tanker Operations 1 1 Helicopter/tanker operations shall not be conducted during product/cargo transfer.
+Helicopter/tanker operations, including landings and departures shall not be conducted unless the following conditions are met: 2 a The pilot has positive communications with the bridge of the tanker.
+Appropriate approvals and direct communications with the bridge of the tanker must be maintained throughout all helicopter/tanker operations. b For vessels taking on product and not equipped with an Inert Gas (IG) system, a risk assessment shall indicate that air operations can be conducted safely or otherwise identify operational restrictions necessary to maintain safe operations.
+For vessels equipped with an IG system, simultaneous loading/transfer of product and landings by helicopters may take place provided the HLO/Radio Room Operator ascertains that the system is operating as designed prior to authorizing a landing; and, 3 а The HLO/Radio Room Operator (or designee) shall maintain a watch on the indicating system during air operations; or, b In lieu of a. and b. above, a visual, status-indicating system is visible to the pilot while conducting air operations.
+Table 11: Tanker Operations